Become an HOA (Homeowner Association) Guru

 Yet another function of the Board is managing the Association’s finances.
 Financial Management includes collecting assessments, paying the Association’s expenses, and many other possible tasks.

 Those who are tasked with managing the Association’s finances may be responsible for some or all of the following:

 For more information on managing your Board’s finances as well as conducting other Association business, consider the following resources:

-Much like hiring a professional contractor for household maintenance items, a professional management company is an integral part of ensuring that your Association is in good working order.
-There are several key components of any Association that can be made better by hiring the right management company.
+Much like hiring a professional contractor for household maintenance items, a professional management company is integral to ensuring that your Association is in good working order.
+Several critical components of any Association can be made better by hiring the right management company.

 The management company assists in:

-…just to name a few, and they have connections with area specialists to make sure your Association receives the top-notch service it deserves.
+… to name a few, they have connections with area specialists to ensure your Association receives the top-notch service it deserves.

 Here are some of the service obligations a professional management company will have to your Association.

 Arrange for maintenance and repair of the limited common elements, common elements, and other maintenance and repairs as required by the associations’ governing documents

 Assist in the enforcement of the Rules and Regulations of the Association